Venice in 1 Day: a guidebook for getting the most out of your visit

 Ponte dei Sospiri| ©Fred Romero

-During the visit to the Doge's Palace we will cross the famous Bridge of Sighs from the inside.
-After learning about its history, the best thing to do when leaving the palace is to approach the bridge and photograph it from the outside.
+During your visit to the Doge's Palace you will cross the famous Bridge of Sighs from the inside.
+After learning about its history, the best thing to do when you leave the palace is to come and see the bridge and photograph it from the outside.

 Contrary to popular belief, this bridge has nothing to do with romanticism.
-Its name comes from the fact that the prisoners of the Inquisition crossed it and looked for the last time at the sun through its small windows and let out a sigh knowing that they would not see it again for a long time.
+Its name comes from the fact that the prisoners of the Inquisition would cross it and look for the last time at the sun through its small windows and let out a sigh knowing that they would not see it again for a long time.
 There are many secrets surrounding the Bridge of Sighs.

 Pizza Capresa from Trattoria Pizzeria da Mamo| ©skormama